pyrsmk/imagine/README.md

 imagine 1.0.10
 =============

+__This library is now obsolete and I encourage you to choose another solution like [imagesLoaded](https://github.com/desandro/imagesloaded)__

 Imagine is a tiny image (pre)loading library with promises.
 It fixes weird behaviors on some browsers and add a simple/stable way to know if one or several images are loaded or not.

 Install